wg-osr/walkerga.github.io/class/fighter.md

 - <ins>Slashing:</ins> When you roll max damage, you can make another attack.

 ## Parry
-You can choose to destroy a weapon you are holding or a piece of armor you are wearing to reduce damage that would be dealt to you or an adjacent ally by 1D6.
-If the piece of armor was a shield, reduce damage by 1D12 instead.
-You can use this ability once per encounter.
+Once per battle, you can destroy a weapon or a shied you are holding to protect yourself or an adjacent ally from an attack's damage.

 ## Grit
 You can have as many [Scars](/2020/11/09/base-rules/) as your WIL without them taking inventory slots.